ManticoreGamesInc/platform-documentation/src/wip_docs/lightLuaTutorial.md

     end
     ```

     * `switch:RotateTo` tells the script to rotate our switch variable.
 The switch needs to rotate to its original downwards position, since we defined its initial rotation as startingRotation, we can simply plug startingRotation into our rotation statement.

-    0.5 is the time in seconds it takes to complete the action.
+    * `0.5` is the time in seconds it takes to complete the action.

     Your `OnSwitchInteraction` function should now look like this:

     ```lua
-    function OnSwitchInteraction()
+    local function OnSwitchInteraction()
         local isLightOn = not isLightOn

         if not isLightOn then